The variational slope of quasar light curves is not a distance indicator: Variational slope analysis

 using Equation~\ref{eq:dm}.
 Hence, the variational slope is expected to be proportional to absolute flux due to self-correlation.
 Taking the logarithm and making use of Equation~\ref{eq:flux2mag}, it follows that,

 for the variational slope.
 The predicted slope from self-correlation of $\log |s_F| \propto \langle -0.4\ M \rangle$ plus the dependence from \cite{MacLeod2010} is $-0.282 \pm 0.003$, which is in excellent agreement ($< 1\sigma$) with the slope of $-0.2929 \pm 0.0098$ found by \cite{Solomon2022}.
 It also follows that the scatter of $0.5$ dex in the luminosity direction in a $\log |s_F|$ vs. $\langle M \rangle$ scatter plot is under-estimated by $1$ dex due to self-correlation.
-In contrast, when the variational slope is computed in magnitudes instead of flux, $s_M$, the self-correlation is proportional to $\log\ \langle F \rangle$, reducing strength of the self-correlation.
+In contrast, when the variational slope is computed in magnitudes instead of flux, $s_M$, the self-correlation is proportional to $\log\ \langle F \rangle$, reducing strength of the self-correlation and increasing the scatter to $\sim1.5$ dex with the self-correlating $\langle F \rangle$ term removed.